The Queen Mary has had an incredibly busy and exciting life. She was built in 1936 and sailed for 30 years before retiring in 1967.

 In 1942 The Queen Mary Sank The HMS Curacoa

-The HMS Curacoa was built for the Royal Navy during the first world war.
+The HMS Curacoa was built for the Royal Navy during World War One.
 She was acting as an escort for the RMS Queen Mary in 1942 when the Queen Mary accidentally cut through the HMS Curacoa.

 At the time of the accident, the Queen Mary was carrying 10,000 troops and was sailing in a zig-zag pattern to evade submarine attacks.